leematthewshome/robotAI_version4/README.md

 run the following command: config

 look for the line where it lists your current network IP, for example:

     wlo1: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
     inet 192.168.1.105  netmask 255.255.255.0  broadcast 192.168.1.255"

+as you can see from the above example my wireless network card is identified as "wlo1"

+so that we can map a separate external IP to the message queue we need to assign an extra IP to our network card.
+Choose one that will not be assigned to another device on your network.For example:

+sudo ip addr add 192.168.1.200 dev wlo1

+now install the rabbitmq docker container and run it

+docker run -d -p 192.168.1.200:8080:15672 -p 192.168.1.200:5672:5672 --name robotai-queue rabbitmq:3-management